1. Home

 House Flipping Workshops

 At a recent workshop just outside Baltimore on a recent Saturday, Terry Royce, who’s been flipping houses for many years, was sharing some of his secrets.
-Everything from how to find a seller, or a buyer, even time management tips.
+He covered everything from finding a seller or a buyer to providing time management tips.

 It was Royce’s first workshop.
 He charged $97 for a morning seminar and an afternoon bus tour of some homes that were being flipped.